Governor Andrew Cuomo signed a bill legalizing recreational marijuana, making New York the 16th state to do so.

 A new state Office of Cannabis Management and Cannabis Control Board will craft and oversee the new regulations.

 Applications for licenses to operate marijuana-related businesses run by women and people of color will be prioritized under the new law.

 Half of business licenses, for example, are supposed to be issued to “social equity applicants.”
 That includes people from communities with high rates of marijuana enforcement, as well as businesses owned by women and minorities, distressed farmers and disabled veterans.

 The law will also allow those who have sold marijuana illegally in the past to have a chance to gain a legal sales license while limiting the permits for large multi-state marijuana companies already operating medical dispensaries in New York to four additional stores, two of which must be in underserved communities

-What you can do now to prepare for potential legalization of recreational marijuana in New York
+What you can do now to prepare for the potential legalization of recreational marijuana in New York

 - Read through NY medical marijuana regulations.

 - If you'll be seeking financing and investors or partners, you'll need a business plan to present to them.
 Ask me about Marijuana Business plans for details and get a business plan to fit your needs.